 The counter worked well and provided accurate counts for the river.
 All three crumps were operational and only minimal maintenance was required to keep this counter working.
-The counter site has been significantly upgraded and now has high-definition cameras on all crumps and new recording hardware.
-The upgraded site was vandalised, but these cameras have since been replaced and greater security installed.
-The site will provide verified counts for 2021.
+The counter site has been significantly upgraded and now has high-definition cameras on all weirs and new recording hardware.
+This site was upgraded and vandalised, but these cameras have been replaced and greater security installed.
+The site has provided verified counts for 2021.